anthalasath/fantasy-nft/README.md

 Character class module ?

 1. Picture generation (basic).
 Image parts hosted on IPFS and assembling done in smart contract, but picture generation done by third party for convenience should be ok.
 Any way to make also decentralized, with for ex chainlink ?
-2. Allow people to change race modules based on votes (DAO).
+2. Allow people to change race modules based on votes (DAO). built in solution from open zeppelin for DAO race module changes ?
 3. Upgrade to 0.8 (esp for built-in SafeMath and new VRF sub model!!!)
 4. Finish Todos in DungeonManager.sol
 5. Add tests for DungeonManager.sol